-When you have allergies, even short exercise bouts outdoors can be challenging.
-Follow these tips before heading outdoors to exercise to make your workout less itchy and sniffly.
+When you have allergies, even getting a little exercise outdoors can be a challenge.
+So before you head outside to get your sweat on, follow these tips to make your workout less itchy and sniffly.

 1. Know Your Pollens

 Experts use a number rating to tell you much pollen is in the air throughout the day.
 There are different readings for different types of pollens.
 A tree pollen level above 50 is high, for example, while one to 10 is considered low.